Elmira Correctional Facility: Later years

 In the late 1970s through late 1980s, Elmira and Corning Community College had a partnership whereby college professors volunteered to lecture within the prison, and inmates were able to earn an associate degree.
 However, during the recession of 1990–1992 there was a public outcry over spending taxpayer money to educate felons while many middle-class families struggled to pay their children's college tuition.
 As a result, the program was cut.
 There were attempts to revive the program in later years but by the time George Pataki, the former GOP governor, finished his budget cuts, the program was completely terminated.
+In the fall of 2023 the program with CCC started back up again with college professors lecturing at the prison.

-Convicted murderers Timothy Vail and Timothy Morgan escaped on July 7, 2003, by digging through the roof of their cell.
+On July 7, 2003, convicted murderers Timothy Vail and Timothy Morgan escaped by digging through the roof of their cell.
 Vail seriously injured himself during the escape, and the two were captured three days later and placed in solitary confinement in different prisons.
-Their escape was featured in the National Geographic documentary Breakout.
+Their escape was featured in the National Geographic documentary Breakout (2010; S01E07).
+It was also featured in the History Channel series History's Greatest Escapes, Season 1 Episode 7, Escaping Hellmira.